RECOGNIZING PSYCHOLOGICAL DISTRESS

 Reporting a situation involving online sexual abuse

-Getting help to remove an intimate image being spread online
+Getting help to remove an intimate image being shared online

-My child disclosed they experienced sexual violence : guide for parents
+My child has revealed a situation of sexual violence: guide for parents

 NEED TO TALK ABOUT HOW YOU FEEL?

-Contact Tel-jeunes Parents: it’s anonymous, free and accessible 24/7
+Contact Tel-jeunes Parents: it’s anonymous, free, and available 24/7

 Sources